On This Day in History: March 18

 - Zdeno Chára, Slovak ice hockey player

-- Danny Murphy, English footballer and sportscaster
+- Danny Murphy, English international footballer and sportscaster

 - Fernando Rodney, Dominican-American baseball player